 2.2 Research Framework

-A conceptual framework has been developed based on the literature review as presented in Figure 8 which shows the independent variables (student engagement) that includes six relationships such as higher order thinking, course effort, collaborate learning student facility, interpersonal engagement and campus support.
+A conceptual framework has been developed based on the literature review as presented in Figure 1 which shows the independent variables (student engagement) that is consisted of with six dimensions such as higher order thinking, course effort, collaborate learning student facility, interpersonal engagement and campus support.
 The present study proposes employability as the dependent variable and learning outcomes as the mediating variable.
 This mediating construct were identified through literature review and are consistent with the objective of the study.
 Moreover, the three research questions mentioned in chapter one has been used to design the conceptual framework.
 This study has developed several hypotheses based on the study’s research objective in order to determine the relations that exist between student engagement and employability.

 Based on the findings of earlier studies, the conceptual model as illustrated in Figure 1 depicts the conceptual motivation for the argument of creating employability among the university students through student engagement and learning outcomes.
 Student engagement can also impact on the employability.
 However, according to the proposed conceptual model, learning outcomes of students can contribute to the core objective of university education, which is employability with mediating impact.